akgooljar0709/TD_Client_Server/README.md

 We should run the server.py first on the server side To run the script on server side:

 ### To run the application
+1. We need to change the ip address of the server : To change the ip address we need to change ip on the function ### accept_connections.
-- Run the server.py on the server
+2. Run the server.py on the server
-- Enter the port you want to use(eg: 4500)
+3. Enter the port you want to use(eg: 4500)
-- Then run client.py on the client
+4. Then run client.py on the client
-- Enter the same ip address display on the server
+5. Enter the same ip address display on the server
-- Both the server and the client will be able to communicate
+6. Both the server and the client will be able to communicate
-- The client will need to type the name of the image he wants to download(eg: img.jpg) &nbsp;
+7. The client will need to type the name of the image he wants to download(eg: img.jpg)

 ## Communication protocole used